“Do I have to be on blood pressure drugs the rest of my life?”

 These are questions more and more people are asking themselves, and until now science did not seem to have universally acceptable answers to that question.
 High blood pressure appeared to be just one of the negative aspects of aging, with drugs being the only answer.

-HOWEVER…Over the years, a new awareness is being born, a group of determined individuals who have recognized that continual medication is not necessarily in their best interest.
+HOWEVER…Over the years, a new awareness is being born, a small group of determined individuals have recognized that perpetual medication is not necessarily in their best interest.
 They’ve noted the side effects and they’ve recognized the down side of being medicated.
 They read.
 They think.
 They know the difference between “managed symptoms” and “cured”.

-So if you are tired of the “stock prescription answer” to any and all of your physical exam results, look no further.
+So if you are tired of the stock prescription answer to any (or all) of your physical exam results, look no further.
 Just grab this report, educate yourself and regain control of your health.